 Specific sports issues

 As with doping, betting is not illegal in the UK.
 However, a number of governing bodies in sport have prohibited betting by individuals within the rules of their respective sport and sanctions will be incurred by those found to have breached these rules.
-A recent high-profile example of this was earlier this year, when Daniel Sturridge was found to have breached Rule E8 of the FA's Rules61 relating to various betting offences.
-It should be noted that Mr Sturridge's original sanction of a two-week ban (six weeks, four of which were suspended) and a £75,000 fine was, on appeal by the FA, increased to a four-month ban and a £150,000 fine.
+A recent high-profile example of this was in December 2020, when England footballer Kieran Trippier was found to have breached rule E8 of the FA's Rules62 relating to various betting offences.
+Trippier had informed friends of his imminent transfer from Tottenham Hotspur to Atlético Madrid in the summer of 2019, with discussions around them placing bets on the event occurring.
+He was fined £70,000 and suspended for 10 matches.
+Although the ban was initially suspended by FIFA, the Court of Arbitration for Sport confirmed the sanction.
 This increase highlights the emphasis governing bodies place on betting-related offences within sport, particularly given the integrity issues that can arise as a consequence of sportspersons getting involved in betting.

 Betting in England and Wales is governed by the Gambling Act 2005 and this act has provisions relating to the process of information sharing with governing bodies in sport.
 Sports governing bodies will also look to establish synergy with various betting operators by putting in place information sharing agreements to further increase the transparency and integrity in their respective sports.

 There is no legal definition of match-fixing under English Law.
 Instead, match-fixing may be prosecuted pursuant to criminal provisions and sport-specific rules and regulations.